developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 <br>

 #### Unstructured Templates
-Unstructured Templates are useful for scenarios in which the target Document varies, or when acquiring a single type of data--such as barcodes or text--from a form.
-For example, if the only data ever acquired in a company's warehouse is from barcodes, then warehouse operations might be completely satisfied by using one or more of the generic barcode-only templates included with SimulScan.
-Included Templates are designed to handle from 1-10 barcodes ([see below](#accessthroughdatawedge)).
+Unstructured Templates are useful for Multi-barcoding use cases in which the target Document varies, or when acquiring a single type of data--such as barcodes or text--from a form. <!-- For example, if the only data ever acquired in a company's warehouse is from barcodes, then warehouse operations might be completely satisfied by using one or more of the generic barcode-only templates included with SimulScan.
+Included Templates are designed to handle from 1-10 barcodes ([see below](#accessthroughdatawedge)).-->

-Alternatively, the company could help improve scanning performance by creating an Unstructured Template that's configured only for the types of barcodes it receives on a regular basis. **Multi-barcode** mode can handle an unlimited number of 1D/2D barcodes of the same or differing symbologies, but works most efficiently if the universe of potential symbologies is narrowed to just a few.
+Companies could help improve scanning performance and workflow by creating an Unstructured Template that's configured only for the types of barcodes it receives on a regular basis. **Multi-barcode** mode can simultaneously handle a large number of 1D/2D barcodes of the same or differing symbologies, but works most efficiently if the universe of potential symbologies is narrowed to just a few.

 <img style="height:250px" src="AIAG B-10 Label File P, Q, K, V, 4S.jpg"/>
 _An Unstructured Template using Multi-barcode mode would be best here_.